What is SEND and SEND support?

 We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiety, and struggling to communicate effectively.

-If your child still needs extra support, with your permission the SENCO/ Learning Mentor will access further support through the Early Help Assessment
+If your child still needs extra support, with your permission the SENDCO/Learning Mentor will access further support through the Early Help Assessment.

-How is SEN&D support allocated to Children at our School?
+How is SEND support allocated to children at Ridgewayl?

-The school budget is received from Derby City Local Authority, which includes funding to support children with SEN&D. The Headteacher decides on the budget allocation for SEND in consultation with the school governors, on the basis of needs within the school.
-The Headteacher, business manager and SENDCo discuss information they have about SEND including:
+The school budget is received from Derby City Local Authority, which includes funding to support children with SEND.
+The Headteacher decides on the budget allocation for SEND in consultation with the school governors, on the basis of needs within the school.
+The Headteacher, School Business Manager and SENDCo discuss information they have about SEND including:

 - Children already receiving extra support